-The 34th National Pesticide Forum is convened by Beyond Pesticides, Toxics Action Center, and Maine Organic Farmers and Gardeners Association (MOFGA).
-Co-sponsors include: Food and Water Watch Maine, Friends of Casco Bay, Organic Consumers Association, Physicians for Social Responsibility Maine, Portland Pollinator Partnership, Portland Protectors, and Regeneration International.
+The 34th National Pesticide Forum is convened by Beyond Pesticides, Toxics Action Center, Maine Organic Farmers and Gardeners Association (MOFGA), and University of Southern Maine Department of Environmental Science and Policy.
+Co-sponsors include: Eldredge Lumber & Hardware, Environment America, Food and Water Watch Maine, Friends of Casco Bay, GreenCAPE, Maine Farm & Sea Cooperative, Northwest Atlantic Marine Alliance, Organic Consumers Association, Physicians for Social Responsibility Maine, Portland Pollinator Partnership, Portland Protectors, Protect South Portland, and Regeneration International.

 If your group is interested in co-sponsoring the 34th National Pesticide Forum please email us.